WadieBenabdouh/AutoClipboardCleaner/README.md

-REM This script will clear the current clipboard
+This script will clear the current clipboard
-REM

-cmd /c "echo off | clip"